 I wanted to make a soup out of all the pantry ingredients I had stuck behind the shelves, so this lovely soup came to life!

 It’s loaded with protein and unlike most legumes, it kind of seamlessly blends into whatever you put it in.
 Check, and check.
-I like serving this soup with leftover rice sometimes, or just eat it as it is on a cold day.
+I like serving this soup with leftover rice sometimes, or just eating it as it is on a cold day.

 Let’s make some soup!